joshuaiz/hexy/README.md

 Thanks to all involved in the above projects — Hexy would not exist without you!

+## Contributing
+Bug reports and pull requests welcome.
+Please visit the [issues](https://github.com/joshuaiz/hexy2/issues) page to see if your issue isn't already listed.

 ## ✨ Thank you
 Thanks to all the beta testers and supporters.
 We ❤️ you.